fediverse-devnet/feditest/docs/plan/faq.md

 * Does the implementation conform to the relevant standards?
 This would check, for example, whether all required attributes in a message are present and have valid values.

-* Does the interaction between two particular apps meet user expectations?
-This would check, for example, whether an app respects "block" requests, or preserves hyperlinks in the payload.
+* Does the interaction between two particular server-side apps meet user expectations?
+  This would check, for example, whether a server-side app respects "block" requests, or preserves hyperlinks in the payload.

 ## The document talks about "single-app" tests and "interop" tests.
 What are they?